 Lately I’ve had a few clients say to me, “I’m not a trend follower” or “Is that trendy, I want timeless”!
-So it started to make me wonder if trend is a dirty word.
+Are trends good or bad?
+That is the question.

 Trends usually last about 10 years.
-The brown trend in the design world started in 2002 (in my industry anyway; you might say something different).
+The brown trend in the design world started in 2002 (in the West Coast).
 Before that, everyone wanted a gray/moss green sofa.
 Then it went from moss green to chocolate brown.
 Now (2010) everyone wants a gray or white sofa (okay not everyone, just many of the clients I’m seeing these days).

 ‘Wait’, you say, ‘we technically have 2 more years before the brown trend is over’, and you’re right.
 It takes time for moms in the suburbs or smaller towns who are so busy raising their small children (like my two sisters in Abbotsford) to notice if they even have their make-up on!!

 Really.
 I don’t have children but when I’m around my 2 sisters and my 3 nephews starting in age from 5 months to 4 1/2 years old, I have great respect for moms, it’s the hardest job there is!

 My point is, the further I go out from the core of the city for consultations, the more questions I get that have been accumulated by moms (and dads too) who care about how their house looks but really haven’t had the time to analyze exactly what they should do (let alone which colours are in, unless they notice while shopping at Costco).

 They are so thrilled when I arrive (and don’t judge–of course—remember my colour and condoms post) and give them a plan for decorating and painting their home 🙂

 So here’s the thing about trends.